A Texas school is devastated by church shooting

 “At first my daughter didn’t understand what had happened.
 She asked me if Emily was sleeping and I had to tell her that she was never going to wake up,” said Berrones, 36, an assistant at Floresville South Elementary School where her daughter and Emily Garcia were in second grade.
 “I told my daughter that Emily is now with God in heaven.”

 Floresville is about 11 miles (18 km) southwest of the small town of Sutherland Springs, where Devin Kelley opened fire on a Baptist congregation on Sunday, killing 26 people and wounding 20 in Texas’ deadliest mass shooting.
-At least 14 of those killed were children.
+Nine of the dead were children, including one unborn, Texas officials said on Wednesday.

 Many of Sutherland Springs’ children go to school in Floresville, and no school was harder hit than Floresville South Elementary, which lost two students and had three wounded, according to Floresville’s school superintendent.